linkerd/website/linkerd.io/content/2.11/tasks/using-ingress.md

 The most common approach in form #2 is to use the explicit `l5d-dst-override` header.

 {{< note >}}
+Some ingress controllers support sticky sessions.
+For session stickiness, the ingress controller has to do its own endpoint selection.
+This means that Linkerd will not be able to connect to the IP/port of the Kubernetes Service, and will instead establish a direct connection to a pod.
+Therefore, sticky sessions and `ServiceProfiles` are mutually exclusive.
+{{< /note >}}

+{{< note >}}
 If requests experience a 2-3 second delay after injecting your ingress controller, it is likely that this is because the service of `type:
 LoadBalancer` is obscuring the client source IP.
 You can fix this by setting